Loved and loathed, Park takes South Korea's presidency

 The hundreds of thousands of graduates that South Korean universities churn out each year complain they have trouble finding decent jobs and income differentials have widened sharply.
 Park's party says it will not spend more money to boost the economy.

-Park has at times invoked her father's legacy of rapid growth that propelled South Korea into the league of industrialised nations.
+Park has at times invoked her father's legacy of rapid growth that propelled South Korea into the league of industrialized nations.

-At other times, she has apologised for his suppression of protests and the execution of people suspected of sympathising with the North, which is still technically at war with the South after an armistice ended the Korean War.
+At other times, she has apologized for his suppression of protests and the execution of people suspected of sympathizing with the North, which is still technically at war with the South after an armistice ended the Korean War.

 The most notorious executions under Park's rule were of eight men aged 30 to 52 who were dubbed the "People's Revolutionary Party".
 They were hanged 24 hours after being sentenced for treason, leaving scant time for review.

-The eight represented a broad section of South Korean society, comprising a bee keeper, a brewery owner, an acupuncurist and teachers.
+The eight represented a broad section of South Korean society, comprising a bee keeper, a brewery owner, an acupuncturist and teachers.
 They were exonerated posthumously by the Supreme Court in 2007.

 "What she needs to be doing is to reach out to everyone, to those who oppose her, to show her interest and offer her sympathy and to say that she feels sorry for what happened," said Reverend Park Jung-il, who was the chief army chaplain in April 1975 and witnessed the dawn executions of the eight men.